paco0x/vscode-ai-rename/README.md

 > "There are only two hard things in Computer Science: cache invalidation and naming things."
 > -- Phil Karlton

 `ai-rename` is a Visual Studio Code extension that uses OpenAI's API to rename the symbol under the cursor.
 It can provide naming suggestions and apply a new name automatically.
-Currently it uses the model "gpt-3.5-turbo", same as chatGPT's.
+Currently, it uses the "gpt-3.5-turbo" model, which is the same model used by ChatGPT.

 ## Installation